Confidenceiskey/dpn-site/README.md

 I have complied a list of links to help you get to what you are looking for quicker.
 As my site grows, I will add more things to this readme file.

-### If you want to see the live version of my website, please click on "Portfolio Website", under freeCodeCamp projects!
+### If you want to see the live version of my website, please click on "Portfolio Website", under pprojects!

 If you want to connect, add me on:
 **[Twitter](https://twitter.com/davidpnowak)**